opendocsg/slw-judgments-backfill/2018_SGCA_36/report.md

 **Whether the respondent made the Representations on Operating Hours**

 33     The legal principles relating to the elements of actionable misrepresentation are not disputed by the parties.
 In the contractual context, the elements are satisfied when a party relies on a false representation in entering into the contract with the representor.
-A representee who can establish misrepresentation will be entitled, as a general rule, to rescind the contract such that the parties are restored to their pre-contractual positions ( _RBC Properties Pte Ltd v Defu Furniture Pte Ltd_ [2015] 1 SLR 997 at [56]; _The Law of Contract in Singapore_ (Andrew Phang Boon Leong gen ed) (Academy Publishing, 2012) at paras 11.003 and 11.006).
+A representee who can establish misrepresentation will be entitled, as a general rule, to rescind the contract such that the parties are restored to their pre-contractual positions ( _RBC Properties Pte Ltd v Defu Furniture Pte Ltd_ <span class="citation">[2015] 1 SLR 997</span> at [56]; _The Law of Contract in Singapore_ (Andrew Phang Boon Leong gen ed) (Academy Publishing, 2012) at paras 11.003 and 11.006).

 34     The appellant’s first contention was that the Judge had erred in finding that the respondent had not made the Representations on Operating Hours and that the appellant would not have relied on any such representations even if they had been made.
 It suffices for us to address this issue briefly as we saw no reason to disturb the Judge’s findings in this regard.